 Prior to the strategy meeting, leaders can survey their teams to get information on their team’s perspective on various organizational strengths and weaknesses, goals and directions, and other topics to be addressed in the strategy session.
-Following the planning session and document creation, it’s important for leaders to make sure their team understands the organization's strategic priorities, KPIs, and action items and the reasons behind them.
+Stakeholder engagement is key here, as it allows leaders to incorporate the perspectives of those who will be carrying out the operational tasks to achieve your organization's strategic objectives.

 If staff are engaged and feel heard during the pre-planning process, they are more likely to buy into the organizational strategy and to take ownership of their departmental and individual action items.
 By fostering communication and buy-in, your team will be more aligned, accountable, and better equipped to make decisions that serve your organization.

-Starting the Implementation Cycle:
+Starting the Strategic Plan Implementation Cycle:

 Monitoring & Tracking Your Plan: